 What are anticoagulants?
-They are blood thinners that help prevent clots.
-You may be prescribed one to treat heart or blood vessel disease, atrial fibrillation, or improve circulation to the brain.
+They are prescription blood thinners that help prevent clots from forming or traveling throughout your body.
+Your doctor may prescribe one to treat heart or blood vessel disease, atrial fibrillation, or improve circulation to the brain.
 Anticoagulants can reduce risk of heart attack or stroke for deep vein thrombosis and pulmonary embolism patients.
-What’s most important to know is that today, these medications are used rampantly.
+What’s most important to know is that today, millions of Americans take these medications.
 Anticoagulants drive $1 billion in sales annually, with 4.2 million Americans aged 18 and older prescribed some blood thinner medication.

 What New Anticoagulants Are On the Market?